Achimenes

 spotting in the throat.
 Highly recommend!

-Achimnes 'Vivid' - I bought this at the same time I
+Achimnes 'Vivid' - I bought this at the same time I bought

-that are a soft lavender.
+are a soft lavender.

 Above - Achimenes ('Tracey Thornley' x 'India') I made this cross a couple of years ago and they just